AI Agent Index

 Limitations

-• TypeScript-only by design with no Python support: the team views this as a feature, but Python-first teams committed to LangChain, CrewAI, or AutoGen workflows cannot use Mastra without rewriting in TypeScript; not appropriate for data science or ML teams already standardized on the Python ecosystem
+• TypeScript-only by design with no Python support.
+The team views this as a feature, but Python-first teams committed to LangChain, CrewAI, or AutoGen workflows cannot use Mastra without rewriting in TypeScript.
+Not appropriate for data science or ML teams already standardized on the Python ecosystem.

-• Enterprise features (RBAC, SSO, ACL) require paid Mastra Cloud or commercial license: the Teams plan at $250/month adds SSO and SOC 2 documentation; production deployment with enterprise auth requires either Mastra Cloud Teams or a sales-led enterprise license rather than the free Apache 2.0 tier
+• Enterprise features (RBAC, SSO, ACL) require paid Mastra Cloud or commercial license.
+The Teams plan at $250/month adds SSO and SOC 2 documentation.
+Production deployment with enterprise auth requires either Mastra Cloud Teams or a sales-led enterprise license rather than the free Apache 2.0 tier.

-• Framework rather than turn-key product: Mastra provides primitives that developers compose with code; teams without TypeScript engineering capacity should consider hosted no-code agent builders like Botpress, Voiceflow, or Microsoft Copilot Studio rather than investing in framework adoption
+• Framework rather than turn-key product: Mastra provides primitives that developers compose with code.
+Teams without TypeScript engineering capacity should consider hosted no-code agent builders like Botpress, Voiceflow, or Microsoft Copilot Studio rather than investing in framework adoption.

 Hermes Agent